-This is the first time we have recorded the interventions of the Le Cheile Support Group.
-39 individuals were involved with the group at various meetings during 1993.
+39 individuals attended the various meetings during 1993.
 Contacts totalled 149 during the past year.

-HORIZON Programme, Community Training and Leadership
+HORIZON Programme/ Community Training and Leadership

 The V.I.S.T.A.
-Project - (Volunteers in Skills and Training Achievement)
+Project -(Volunteers in Skills and Training Achievement)

 The Project has implemented a series of courses of structured programmed work in order to aspire towards the preparation and development of a marginalised group of drug users for their further integration into mainstream training for the long term unemployed.
 This programme is running most successfully and it is believed that it has contributed to a great difference in the quality of life of service users.
 A more detailed article reporting on this work during 1993 appears further in this Report.